Your cookie preferences

 Your energy supply is the kind of thing you don't notice until something goes wrong, and that's the way it should be.
 However, things do sometimes go wrong.

-So are you wondering how to complain about your energy provider?
-This guide will tell you everything you need to know about how to make a complaint about your energy supplier.
+If you're wondering how to complain about your energy provider, this guide will tell you everything you need to know and how to escalate to the Energy Ombudsman if necessary.

 Step 1: Complain to your energy supplier